martin-au/NXtpandedLib/README.md

 Actual state

-Most of the classes are working fine but i am busy to rewrite everything because i always get new ideas.
+Most of the classes are working fine but i am busy to rewrite everything because I always get new ideas.
 For example separate NWidget into a widget class and a shape class.
 Then make show, erease, invert virtual...

 I have much ideas for new classes. :)